SeeClickFix/dev.seeclickfix.com/content/v2/issues/vote.md

 # Issue Voting

+To check wether the current user has voted for an issue see the attribute `current_user_relationship` on the issue show or issue list actions.

 ## Vote for an Issue

 Issues can be voted on any authenticated user.
 Multiple votes by the same user will be ignored.